What makes a good website? 12 essentials to communicate with customers

 Pensato adds: “[Aside from our blog], other channels that we see are generating the highest response rate are our customer case studies, industry white papers, fact sheets and user cases that bring our story to life for our community.”

 If you’re bringing something new to the market, one of the first things a customer will want to know is exactly how your offering works and is different.
-Videos and infographics can be great for this, helping to convey a lot of information or explain complex processes in a short space of time.
+Videos and infographics can be a great addition to an effective website layout, helping to convey a lot of information or explain complex processes in a short space of time.

 Another place users will head to get a better sense of your business is your social profiles.
 Having social buttons in a prominent place and visible on every page – for example in your sidebar (if you have one) or footer, makes this super easy, as well as enabling people to easily follow you and keep up-to-date with your business.